nexiality/documentation/release/nexial-core-v3.5.changelog.md

 ### General
 #### Fixes
-- code fix to improve support on saving array to data variable
+- code fix to improve support on saving array to data variable.
+- code fix to accurately skip over a repeat-until block that is embedded within a "skipped" section.
 #### Improvements